pingan8787/awesome-ai-tools/README.md

 ## 27. <a name='DrawingCartoons'></a>✏️ Drawing & Cartoons

+1. [Image to Crochet Pattern](https://imagetocrochetpattern.com/) 👉 Free tool that converts images into crochet patterns.

 1. [Ai Pencil](https://apps.apple.com/us/app/ai-pencil/id6444737491) 👉 Create stunning art with the help of state-of-the-art AI Features - Sketch your drawings with powerful tools - Import and export your favorite drawings - Transform your art into any medium or style.

 2. [AYAYA - Cartoon Photo Editor](https://apps.apple.com/us/app/ayaya-cartoon-photo-editor/id1642465101) 👉 AYAYA is your easy-to-use cartoon photo editor powered by AI for amazing results.
 Create stunning cartoon profile pic, wallpaper, lock screens, collages, widgets and more.